msgpo/boot-camps/shell/Readme.md

 **Material by Paul Wilson, Milad Fatenejad, Sasha Wood, and Radhika Khetani**

-# What is the shell?
-How do I access the shell?

-The *shell* is a program that presents a command line interface which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.

-Use a browser to open the tutorial on github, located at:
+**(Modified for IU Bootcamp by Jeff Shelton)**

+This will be an interactive session, but if you would like to follow along with the tutorial notes, direct your browser to:

     https://github.com/synesthesiam/boot-camps/tree/2013-07-11-iub

 Click on the directory named `shell`.
+Then scroll down to the section titled "Readme.md"

+# Overview

+In the next two days, we are going to introduce you to a number of software applications that can be used to automate your scientific work, thus making you a more productive scientist.
+In general terms, these programs can be segmented into the following categories:

++ Shell -- Launch programs -- [ex: bash, bourne, DOS]
++ Editor -- Edit text -- [ex: nano, vi, emacs, kate]
++ Language -- Write logic -- [ex: C, Perl, Python, R, MatLab, FORTRAN]
++ Application Package -- Interface to existing logic --
+[ex: Rails, SQLAlchemy, numpy, matplotlib]
++ Version Control System -- Track and store information -- [ex: Subversion, Mercurial, Git ]
++ Notebook Environment -- Program interactively
+-- [ex: Maple, Mathematica, IPython]

+All this can be a bit overwhelming, so ask if you have a question.
+Knowing syntax details will be of little use if you don't understand what a particular program is supposed to be doing for you.
+We will also see that many of these tools are like screwdrivers --- they can be adventageously applied to problems that fall outside of their originally intended usage.

+# What is the shell?

+The *shell* is a program that allows you to control your computer using text commands entered from a keyboard.
+This approach permits greater flexibility in selecting files and launching programs than is allowed with a graphical user interface (GUIs) relying on a mouse/keyboard combination.

 A *terminal* is a program you run that gives you access to the shell.
 There are many different terminal programs that vary across operating systems.

 There are many reasons to learn about the shell.
-In my opinion, the most important reasons are that:
+The most important reasons are that:

-1. It is very common to encounter the shell and command-line-interfaces in scientific computing, so you will probably have to learn it eventually
+1. It is very common to encounter the shell and command-line-interfaces in scientific computing, so you will probably have to learn it eventually.

 2. The shell is a really powerful way of interacting with your computer.
 GUIs and the shell are complementary - by knowing both